benhur07b/benhur07b.github.io/_posts/2018-01-03-learn-cartography-and-styling-in-qgis-part-1.md

 Congratulations!
 You've created a multi-leveled rule that shows the shot-chart of UP.
 Let's take this rule and extend it a bit more.

-### Add Multiple Sets of Rules to Show Different Shot Charts
+### Add multiple sets of rules to show different shot charts
 Using the multi-leveled rule you created, we can easily create shot-charts of other teams simply by editing the **```Filter```** of the top-level rule.

 What if we want to create a shot-chart of UP's opponents that we can view together with UP's shot-chart?
 What we need to do is create another set of rules for this.
 However, since we already have the set of rules for UP, this will probably just take us around **```20 seconds```** to do. **```Copy and Paste```** the existing ```UP``` rule, change the **```Label```**, and set the **```Filter```** to ```"team" != 'UP'```.
 The shot-chart of the UP's opponents should appear in the Map Canvas.